PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 owner's pruning behavior are unchanged.
 The focused gate passes `329 passed in 18.61s`, the branch-changed broad gate passes `1631 passed in 30.12s`, and targeted static validation passes.

+The indexed transpose/binary bridge owner is now characterized as a fixed two-key result with a default 32-rewrite cap and one guarded lowerer call.
+The selected observation-only target is `_layout_pass_set_1_transpose_binary_bridge_stats`; exact arguments, feature guard, no-else policy, quantized-activation/duplicate-fanout boundaries, sole owner occurrence, and absence of a consumer are frozen.
+Pruning on zero-cap and normal exits means zero counters are not complete mutation evidence.
+The focused gate passes `346 passed, 1 xfailed in 17.89s`; the branch-changed broad gate passes `1632 passed, 1 xfailed in 30.34s`.